ENCCS/gpu-programming/content/13-examples.rst

 .. callout:: Loading modules on LUMI

-   As SYCL is placed on top of ROCm/HIP (or CUDA) software stack, even running SYCL executables may require respective modules to be loaded.
+   As SYCL is placed on top of ROCm/HIP (or CUDA) software stack, running SYCL executables may require respective modules to be loaded.
 On current nodes, it can be done as follows:

    .. code-block:: console

       salloc -A project_465000485 -N 1 -t 1:00:0 -p standard-g --gpus-per-node=1

-      module load LUMI/22.08
+      module load LUMI/24.03
       module load partition/G
-      module load rocm/5.3.3
+      module load rocm/6.0.3
-      module use /project/project_465000485/Easy_Build_Installations/modules/LUMI/22.08/partition/G/
+      module use  /appl/local/csc/modulefiles
-      module load hipSYCL
+      module load acpp/24.06.0

 .. solution:: Optional: compiling the SYCL executables